ralna/GALAHAD/doc/Python/rqs.rst

           the other storage schemes are used, and in this case can be None.
       A_ptr : ndarray(m+1)
-          holds the starting position of $A$, as well as the total number of entries plus one, in the sparse row-wise storage scheme.
+          holds the starting position of $A$, as well as the total number of entries, in the sparse row-wise storage scheme.
           It need not be set when the other schemes are used, and in this case can be None. options : dict, optional